Topic: Human Digestive System Subtopic: Absorption

 Answer: Glycogen is a form of fat.
 When there is an excess amount of glucose in the blood, insulin convert glucose into glycogen.
 This glycogen is stored in the liver for later use.

-- What is inside heart?
+- What is fertilization?